jielin1234/Kubernetes_Journey/Architecture.md

 - Components
 	- When install K8S on a system, it is actually installing the following components:
 		- API server: Acts as front end for K8S.
 The users, device, CLI all talk to the API to interact w/ the K8S cluster.
-		- etcd: Reliable key value store to store all data used to manage the cluster
+		- etcd: Reliable key value store to store all data used to manage the cluster.
+Ensure that no conflicts btwn the mas
 		- kubelet: The agent that runs on each node in the cluster.
 Reponsible to make sure the container are running on the nodes as expected.
 		- Container Runtime: The underlying sw used to run containers (e.g. Docker)
 		- Controller: The brain behind orchestration.
 Reponsible for noticing and reponsding when nodes or endpoint goes down.
 It make decision to bring up new containers in such cases.